Protecting the Scott Coastal Plain 2025 -2027

 Pig Sighting Register

-Although our key focus is currently on the Scott River area we are still keen to collect data on any other sightings in the catchment – so let us know if you see anything.
+Although our focus is currently on the Scott Coastal Plain, we are keen to collect data on sightings throughout the Lower Blackwood and Scott River Catchments.
+Please, report a sighting using the link below.

-This project is supported through funding from the Shire of Augusta Margaret River, the Shire of Nannup, and the State Natural Resource Management Program, and is facilitated through a continuing partnership with the Lower Blackwood LCDC the Lower Blackwood Vertebrate Pest Management Group.
+This project is funded by a Community Stewardship Grant, an initiative of the Western Australian Government managed through the State National Resource Management (NRM) Program at the Department of Primary Industries and Regional Development.
+Additional funding has been provided the Shire of Augusta-Margaret River, the Shire of Nannup, and Peppermint Estate Pty Ltd. This project is facilitated through a continuing partnership between the Lower Blackwood LCDC and the Lower Blackwood Vertebrate Pest Management Group.